MicrosoftDocs/learn/learn-pr/wwl-sci/deploy-microsoft-defender-for-endpoints-environment/includes/3-understand-operating-systems-compatibility-features.md

 ## Microsoft Defender for Endpoint on macOS

 Microsoft Defender for Endpoint on macOS offers antivirus, endpoint detection and response (EDR), and vulnerability management capabilities for the three latest released versions of macOS.
 Customers can deploy and manage the solution through Microsoft Endpoint Manager and Jamf.
-Just like with Microsoft Office applications on macOS, Microsoft Auto Update is used to manage Microsoft Defender for Endpoint on Mac updates.
+Just like with Microsoft Office applications on macOS, Microsoft AutoUpdate is used to manage Microsoft Defender for Endpoint on Mac updates.

 ## Microsoft Defender for Endpoint on Linux